IngmarBitter/defenders/md/Trinity/HolySpirit.Slides.2.md

 <p style="font-family: 'Gabriola', serif;">“However, when **He, the Spirit** of truth, has come, **He** will **guide** you into all truth […]”</p><p style="text-align: right; margin-top: -1.25em; margin-bottom: -0.75em;"> <em>John 16:13 (NKJV)</em></p>

-* He, the Spirit will “teach you all things” (Jn 14:25–26)
+* He, the Spirit will “teach you all things” (John 14:25–26)
   * “Whom the Father will send” implies a person, not a force
   * Teaching is interactive and requires personhood
-  * JWs: Spirit 'teaches' via God's power, but powers do not teach, only persons
+  * **JWs:** Spirit 'teaches' via God's power, but powers do not teach, only persons
-* He, the Spirit will “guide you into all truth” (Jn 16:13–15)
+* He, the Spirit will “guide you into all truth” (John 16:13–15)
 * NT writers intentionally use the masculine pronoun **He** for the Spirit
   * Breaking standard Greek grammar (since “pneuma” is neuter)

 ---

-## Personhood: The Spirit Intercedes (Rom 8:26)
+## Personhood: The Spirit Intercedes (Romans 8:26)

 <p style="font-family: 'Gabriola', serif;">“Likewise the Spirit also helps in our weaknesses.
 For we do not know what we should pray for as we ought, but the Spirit Himself makes intercession for us […] according to the will of God.”</p><p style="text-align: right; margin-top: -1.25em; margin-bottom: -0.75em;"> <em>Romans 8:26 (NKJV)</em></p>

 * Intercession implies mind, intention, and agency
-* JWs: God facilitates our prayer via His power (spirit)
+* **JWs:** God facilitates our prayer via His power (spirit)
-  * Illogical: Intercession is not toward us but for us toward God.
+  * **Illogical:** Intercession is not toward us but for us toward God.
 Requires the intercessor to be a person distinct from God - can't be God to God

 ---

-## Personhood: The Spirit Intercedes (Rom 8:27)
+## Personhood: The Spirit Intercedes (Romans 8:27)

 <p style="font-family: 'Gabriola', serif;">“Now He who searches the hearts knows what **the mind of the Spirit** is, because He makes intercession for the saints according to the will of God.”</p><p style="text-align: right; margin-top: -1.25em; margin-bottom: -0.75em;"> <em>Romans 8:27 (NKJV)</em></p>

-* “The mind of the Spirit” (Rom 8:27) → personal subject
+* “The mind of the Spirit” (Romans 8:27) → personal subject
-* JWs: "The mind of the Spirit": This is God's mind or will being expressed through the Spirit, not the Spirit having its own mind or thoughts.
+* **JWs:** "The mind of the Spirit": This is God's mind or will being expressed through the Spirit, not the Spirit having its own mind or thoughts.
-  * Illogical: The text says "the mind of the Spirit", not "the mind of God" - mind can only apply to a person.
+  * **Illogical:** The text says "the mind of the Spirit", not "the mind of God" - mind can only apply to a person.
 Attributing a mind to an impersonal force is like saying "the thoughts of my hammer" to mean my thoughts expressed through the hammer.

 ---